kiatomius/testpages/EDA.md

 ## 2. Data Cleaning

 The raw dataset consists of a large number of observation types from users' tweets themselves, to number of friends, number of hashtags, number of followers and so on.
-In seeking to extract the information that may become powerful predictors.
-After widely exploring the relevant literature for varaible selection, we refered to a research by Manthan Shah and Vatsal Gopani [3] for selecting relevant variable as well as cleaning them to be fed into models.The cleaning process is presented below.
+In seeking to extract the information that may become powerful predictors; after widely exploring the relevant literature for varaible selection, we refered to a research by Manthan Shah and Vatsal Gopani [3] for selecting relevant variable as well as cleaning them to be fed into models.The cleaning process is presented below.

 ### 2.1 Narrowing columns